 Teaching your dog how to do new tricks is a very fun experience.
-No matter how long you’ve had the little guy, it’ll always be a heartwarming sight to see him do things you teach him.
+No matter how long you’ve had the little guy, it’ll always be a heartwarming sight to see them doing the things you taught them.
 It’s also good for the dog since he’ll appreciate the time you spend training him.

-But, there are only so many simple tricks you can teach.
-Once you’re done with the basics, such as sit, stand, rollover, and more, you’ll have to move on to more difficult tricks.
+There are only so many simple tricks you can teach.
+Once you’re done with the basics, such as sitting, standing, rollover, and more, you’ll have to move on to more difficult tricks.
 This can be a fun challenge for both you and your dog.
-But, what difficult tricks should you train your dog to do?
+But what difficult tricks should you train your dog to do?

 There are a lot of options when it comes to this.
 We’re here to cover the hardest tricks to train dogs so that you can learn more about the best ones.
 That said, keep reading to go through our list and see which ones you should try to make your pet learn.